KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/part_2.md

   1. Open a new tab and navigate to http://<your-workspace-name-yourusername>.c9users.io:8080/api

-  2. You should see your API data returned in the browser screen
+  2. You should see the `"message": "hooray! your API is working!"` data returned from your API in the browser screen

   You can skip the rest of the steps until the Answer key.